Raigyo/unity-3d-archviz-vr-oculus/Readme.md

 ### 1.1 Oculus Software

-You need the Oculus sofware installed and to allow content from unknown sources.
+You need the Oculus sofware installed and allow content from unknown sources.

 - Open the Oculus app on your PC computer.
 - Select Settings in the left menu.